SPEAR : Semi-supervised Data Programming in Python: Designing and Applying LFs

 \subsection{Designing LFs}

 \spear\ uses a \texttt{@labeling\_function()} decorator to define a labeling function.
 Each LF, when applied on an instance, can either return a class label or not return anything, \textit{i.e.} abstain.
 The LF decorator has an additional argument that accepts a list of preprocessors.
-Each preprocessor can be either declared as a pre-defined function or imported from an external library.
+Each preprocessor can be either declared as a pre-defined function or can employ external libraries.
 The pre-processor transforms the data point before applying the labeling function.

+The LF can express pattern matching rules in the form of heuristics, distant supervision by using external knowledge bases and other data resources to label datapoints.
+LFs on SMS dataset can be seen in the example notebook \href{https://github.com/decile-team/spear/blob/main/notebooks/SMS_SPAM/sms_labeling.ipynb}{here}.

+\paragraph{Continuous LFs:} In the discrete LFs, users construct heuristic patterns based on dictionary lookups or thresholded distance for the classification tasks.
+However, the keywords in hand-crafted dictionaries might be incomplete. \citet{oishik} proposed a comprehensive alternative that design continuous valued LFs that return scores derived from soft match between words in the sentence and the dictionary.

-\paragraph{Continuous LFs:} \spear\ provides the facility to declare continuous LFs, each of which returns the associated label along with a confidence score using the \texttt{@continuous\_scorer} decorator.
+\spear\ provides the facility to declare continuous LFs, each of which returns the associated label along with a confidence score using the \texttt{@continuous\_scorer} decorator.
 The continuous score can be accessed in the LF definition through the keyword argument \texttt{continuous\_score}.
-As evident from Table~\ref{tab:comparisonTable}, no other existing package provisions for continuous LFs.
+As evident from Table~\ref{tab:comparisonTable}, no other existing package provisions for both semi-supervised aggregation and subset selection modules.